Prince Charles, once dismissed as a plant-talking oddball, takes his environmental bona fides to COP26

 But does he also represent the problem?

-In the run-up to COP26, the prince defended his lifestyle and ticked the boxes of his own green bona fides to the BBC.
+In the run-up to COP26, the prince defended his lifestyle and ticked the boxes of his green bona fides to the BBC.
 The duke now forgoes meat, fish and diary several days a week.
-He loathes stock yards and factory farming and decries the cheap American poultry that must be rinsed with chlorine to wash off the E. coli bacteria.
+He loathes stockyards and factory farming and decries the cheap American poultry that must be rinsed with chlorine to wash off E. coli bacteria.

 Most eye-catching in the BBC documentary, Charles revealed he runs his beloved 51-year-old Aston Martin convertible on “surplus English white wine and whey from the cheese process,” essentially bioethanol fuel.

-Pressed about his own energy consumption, the Prince of Wales said he had installed a hydroelectric turbine on one of his rivers and biomass boilers fueled by trees felled at his Scottish home, Birkhall, on the queen’s 52,000-acre Balmoral estate.
+Pressed about his energy consumption, the prince said he had installed a hydroelectric turbine on one of his rivers and biomass boilers fueled by trees felled at his Scottish home, Birkhall, on the 52,000-acre Balmoral estate of his mother, Queen Elizabeth II.

-He’s put solar panels on top of his London mansion, Clarence House, and on the farm buildings at Highgrove House, his residence in the Cotswolds.
+He has put solar panels on top of his London mansion, Clarence House, and on the farm buildings at Highgrove House, his residence in the Cotswolds.

-At COP26, Charles can’t commit Britain to anything, not net-zero emissions or the decarbonization of the energy sector.
-But what he can do in Glasgow and beyond is promote his vision, and his vision is … complex.
+At COP26, Charles can’t commit Britain to anything, not net-zero emissions nor the decarbonization of the energy sector.
+But what he can do in Glasgow and beyond is promote his vision, and his vision is . . . complex.

 It's all about harmony

 In her biography “Charles: the Heart of a King,” Catherine Mayer explained, “Charles’s overarching quest — the motivation behind everything he does — is to restore harmony.
-It is a particularly irony that his mission frequently plunges him into conflicts and disharmony.”
+It is a particular irony that his mission frequently plunges him into conflicts and disharmony.”

 As Mayer told The Washington Post, it is not correct to view Charles as a standard-issue environmentalist.